Shari Barnhart

 EDUCATIONAL TECHNOLOGY - GADGET HEAVEN

-I was a middle school English teacher, an 18 year classroom veteran, when I became a Media Specialist in the Library Media Center.
-A library media specialist (1. helps students connect with ideas and information and (2. allows them to demonstrate their understanding.
+I was a middle school English teacher and an 18-year classroom veteran when I became a Media Specialist in the Library Media Center.
+A library media specialist (1. helps students connect with ideas and information, and (2. allows them to demonstrate their understanding.
 My first Macintosh (A Mac SE20) showed me that technology can do both.
-For me, technology was a merging of my love of literature and science with my passion for gadgets.
-What I came to believe about technology and its impact on learning was shaped in the 1990's through my work with Apple Computer.
+Technology was a merging of my love of literature, writing, and science with my passion for gadgets.
+What I came to believe about the impact of technology on teaching and learning, was shaped in the 1990s through my work with Apple Computer.

-I was lucky to be an Apple Core Trainer"in the early days of Apple Education.
-I learned the ropes of educational technology at what is called the "Mother Ship" in Cupertino, CA. Dr. Martha Rolley, of Apple Education, taught me one of my core educational values, "It is not about the technology, it's about learning."
+I was lucky to be an Apple Core Trainer in the early days of Apple Education.
+I learned the ropes of educational technology at what was called the "Mother Ship" in Cupertino, CA. Dr. Martha Rolley, of Apple Education, taught me one of my core educational values: "It is not about technology, it's about learning."
 As a certified Palm™ Education Training Coordinator (PETC), I helped teachers and students learn how to use hand-held computers to support their work.
-Now, a gadget like the iPad is capable of providing amazing access to ideas and information and provide un-thought-of ways to communicate understanding.
+Now, a device like an iPad is capable of providing amazing access to ideas and information and provide un-thought-of ways to communicate understanding.
 The challenge falls to educators to design and orchestrate the learning experiences to match the capabilities of new technologies.
 It's about learning, not the gadget.

 My last ten years in teaching were spent as the Coordinator of Learning Resources at Saxe Middle School in the New Canaan Public Schools.
 In this amazing job, I collaborated with classroom teachers to design challenging lessons and units which use technology to support learning.
 As manager of the library media center and the school's network, I learned even more about the role technology could play in teaching and learning.
-And along the way, I taught educational technology to students who were training to be teachers at Fairfield University and presented countless workshops and seminars and teacher training institutes.
-From software to technology integration, my experiences have left me with a wide range of expertise.
+And along the way, I taught a course in educational technology to college students who were training to be teachers at Fairfield University and presented countless workshops, seminars, and teacher training institutes.
+My experiences have left me with a wide range of expertise from software to technology integration.

 PAST AWARDS AND HONORS